aghapy-mikhail/Squid-Proxy-Server/README.md

 Squid is a Linux-based proxy application.
 The Squid proxy server is used for filtering traffic, security, and DNS lookups.

+# How Caching Works
-Also, Squid can speed up a web server by caching resources.
+ Squid can speed up a web server by caching resources.
 The Squid Proxy allows a server to cache frequently visited web pages.
 When the user requests a web page or file, the request goes directly to the proxy server — an intermediary device between the user’s device and the internet.
 The proxy server pulls up the resources and relays them to the user.